Introduction

 Produce default routes "/" and "/counter", but also ":locale/" and ":locale/counter" for each locale.

-This component provide the I18nContext if not already provided, and set the locale accordingly.
+This component provides the I18nContext if not already provided, and sets the locale accordingly.

-But accessing without a locale prefix such as "/counter" the locale will be resolved based on other factors like cookie, request Accept-Language header or navigator API.
+But accessing without a locale prefix such as "/counter“, the locale will be resolved based on other factors like cookies, request Accept-Language header, or navigator API.

 Redirection